 MailChimp may be the king of email marketing, but AWeber is also very popular, with over 120,000 users around the globe.
 They are both used by businesses of all sizes, including small and micro-businesses.

-AWeber calls itself “The Original Autoresponder Provider” and claims industry-leading deliverability – a claim that many of their users support.
+AWeber calls itself “The Original Autoresponder Provider” and claims industry-leading deliverability – a claim that many of its users support.
 With AWeber, you can find everything to build an email list, from web signup to the ability to collect and manage subscribers to an email sending facility – AWeber has got it all.

 With AWeber, you can also track the performance of your emails, and they offer expert support 24/7.
 AWeber also has a free 30-day trial, so you could try out the software before committing.